dokryconn/Dokters-Prescription/README.md

 Once these blocks of code are activated and edited to your personal preference, they will allow you to Launch/Toggle Programs windows using `WIN+(number key)` and/or `WIN+SHIFT+(letter key)` as described previosuly above.

-### Calibrating the MOUSE CLICK HOTKEYS in "Dok's Rx Pad.AHK":
+### Calibrating the "Mouse Click Hotkeys" in "Dok's Rx Pad.AHK":

 **NOTE:** By default, the **MOUSE CLICK HOTKEYS** in **`Dok's Rx Pad,AHK`** are deactivated to keep this portion of the script in a "template code" format.
 There are detailed instruction comments within the **Dok's Rx Pad.AHK** script file to guide you through customizing the script.